jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 I wanted to highlight these different parts of the world, to do this I used 2 photos (thank you Google) for each continent: a thumbnail photo and a cover photo.
 The user had to be able to access the different functionalities directly on this page:
 There is a button "Explore the World", allowing access to the map.
-The swiper cards allow access to specific continent.
+The swiper cards allow access to a specific continent.
 The search engine is accessible at the top right.
 The user can change the language.